Frequently Asked Questions

-Financial Aid is money for college available in the form of grants (gift aid), fee waivers, work-study (jobs earned for on or off campus work awarded as part of a students total financial aid award), scholarships (both need and merit based), and loans which need to be repaid.
-To demonstrate need, students must file a FAFSA, the Free Application for Federal Student Aid.
+Financial Aid is money to assist with your college expenses and is available in the form of fee waivers, grants (gift aid), work-study (need based student employment), scholarships (both need and merit based), and loans, which must be repaid.
+To determine eligibility, students must file a FAFSA, the Free Application for Federal Student Aid each year.

-You may use your financial aid to pay for school fees and tuition, books, transportation, room and board, and other educationally related costs you have as a student while attending Cañada.
-Students must be enrolled at Cañada to receive all types of financial aid.
-An exception can be made if the student will take at least six (6) units at Cañada and three (3) or more units at another school outside of the San Mateo County Community College District.
-Contact the Financial Aid Office and request approval for a Consortium Agreement.
+You may use your financial aid to pay for school fees and tuition, books, transportation, room and board, and other educationally related costs you have while attending Cañada.
 Financial aid is provided by the Federal government, the State of California, and by Cañada College for students who attend this college.

-To be considered eligible for and receive Federal and most State financial aid, an applicant must:
+To be considered eligible for and receive Federal Student aid, an applicant must:

 - Be a U.S. Citizen or an eligible non-citizen (permanent resident, resident alien, refugee, asylee).
 NOTE: The Board of Governors Fee Waiver (BOGFW) has a less restrictive residency requirement for non U.S. citizens